 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
-Fortunately, our study skills program in the Spokane region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Spokane region.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
 Discover for yourself how our friendly tutors in the Spokane region can help your child accomplish goals and realize his or her potential.

 We Can Help With All Kinds of Study Skills, Including:

 What We Offer

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That’s why our study skills tutors in the Spokane region focus on the larger picture.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 Our study skills program will teach your child effective studying strategies including:

 - Time management for effectively managing time and schoolwork.

 - Strategic planning for setting short-term and long term-goals.

 - Academic planning for mapping out and tracking long-term projects.